FactoryBoy/factory_boy/docs/introduction.rst

           as for a Django model.

           Starting from 2.0, :meth:`factory.Factory.create` simply calls ``AssociatedClass(**kwargs)``.
-          You should use :class:`~factory.DjangoModelFactory` for Django models.
+          You should use :class:`~factory.django.DjangoModelFactory` for Django models.

 When a :class:`~factory.Factory` includes related fields (:class:`~factory.SubFactory`, :class:`~factory.RelatedFactory`),